 I remember when I first dabbled in WordPress.
 I spent hours trying to figure out basic features while my website dreams hovered just out of reach.

-Many security issues stem from outdated plugins or themes.
+Many security issues stem from outdated plugins and themes.

 Speed can also suffer if you’re not prudent.